kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/preflight_validation.md

 Build validation is executed only in case image validation has failed, and there is a `build` section in the `Module` that is relevant for the upgraded kernel.
-Build validation will try to run build job and validate that it finishes successfully.
+Build validation will try to run build pod and validate that it finishes successfully.
 If the `PushBuiltImage` flag is defined in the `PreflightValidation` CR, it will also try to push the resulting image into its repo.
 The resulting image name is taken from the definition of the `containerImage` field of the `Module` CR.